Taiwan is a country that’s very much on the sidelines when it comes to investment immigration.

 What is the minimum investment required to obtain a Taiwan permanent resident card?

-The minimum amount is $500,00 for the Taiwan permanent resident card.
+The minimum amount is $500,00 for the Taiwan permanent resident certificate.

 Can I invest in real estate or stocks?